datalad-handbook/book/docs/basics/101-116-sharelocal.rst

 :term:`permissions`.
 In a real-world example you likely would not be able to read and write to a different user's directories, but we will talk about permissions later.

-After creation, navigate into ``mock_user`` and clone the dataset ``DataLad-101``.
+After creation, navigate into ``mock_user`` and install the dataset ``DataLad-101``.
-To do this, provide a path to your original dataset.
+To do this, use :command:`datalad clone`, and provide a path to your original dataset.
 Here is how it looks like:

 .. runrecord:: _examples/DL-101-116-102
    :language: console